CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/ó-Questions & Unknowns.md

 k | somewhere | where (general)
 h | some general time | when (general) x | some specific time | when (specific)

+## Unbound BPs
+If there's a binding point left open which is intended for meaning, this can be read as `só`.